inside.ewu.edu

 Pre-requisites: graduate standing in the MSW program or permission of instructor.

-This course serves as an introduction to field practicum and to a community agency setting.
-It provides the students with the necessary information, skills and practices to maximize their success in their field practicum.
+Serves as an introduction to field practicum and to a community agency setting.
+It provides the necessary information, skills, and practices to maximize success in the field practicum.

 SOWK 585.
 HOMELESSNESS: SERVICES, POLICIES AND NEW DIRECTIONS.
 4 Credits.